 The haunted Nada Tunnel in Kentucky

-This historic 900-foot (270 m) long tunnel is located along Kentucky Route 77 (also known as Nada Tunnel Road).
+This historic tunnel is located along Kentucky Route 77 (also known as Nada Tunnel Road).
 The unlit tunnel seems designed to intimidate drivers.
 It’s reportedly haunted by a climber who fell to his death in this area.
-Locals also claim that a glowing green light is often seen in the tunnel at night.
-It’s one of the most haunted tunnels on Earth.
+Other sources claim is a former tunnel construction worker who died when a stick of dynamite exploded.
+Both of these stories are attributed to the legend that sometimes at night, a glowing green light is often seen in the tunnel.